ilahuerta-IA/applied-ml-trading-transformer-eurusd/EXPERIMENTS.md

 *   **BATCH_SIZE:** 64
 *   **LEARNING_RATE:** 1e-4

-Due to the stochastic nature of deep learning training, multiple runs with identical hyperparameters can yield slightly different results.
-The best performance achieved with this optimal configuration is reported as the final result for this project.
+Multiple runs with these optimal hyperparameters were conducted to assess stability, yielding a consistent Test Set MAE between 0.000207 and 0.000229.
+The best performance achieved is reported as the final result.

 ### Final Model Performance (Best Run)